josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - Range operations can be used on instances of this type.
 - This type exposes APIs to Join, Concat and Compare `CString` instances.
 - This type exposes operators of comparison and equality of `CString` and `String` instances.
-- In .NET 9.0 and later, `params` is used with `ReadOnlySpan<>` arguments instead of `[]` arguments.
+- Starting with .NET 9.0, `params` is used with `ReadOnlySpan<>` arguments instead of `[]` arguments.
-- In .NET 7.0 and later, it can be used with source-generated P/Invoke marshalling.
+- Starting with .NET 7.0, this type supports source-generated P/Invoke marshalling.
 - When marshalling, the instances of this type are represented as null-terminated UTF-8 strings.
-- In .NET Core 3.0 and later, the nested `JsonConverter` class can be used to support `System.Text.Json` serialization and deserialization.
+- Starting with .NET Core 3.0, the nested `JsonConverter` class can be used to support serialization and deserialization with `System.Text.Json`.

 ### Static Fields: